salmankhwaja/InfoSecDocs/Apache_Hardening.md

 Apache is web server, which is generally controlled by it's config file.
 The following are the assumptions I will be making in this guide.
 - You know where is your Apache configuration file.
   - Main Configuration file: /etc/httpd/conf/httpd.conf (RHEL/CentOS/Fedora) and /etc/apache2/apache2.conf (Debian/Ubuntu).
-  - Main Configuration file Windows:
+  - Main Configuration file Windows:  C:/Apache/Apache/conf/httpd.conf  (Generally this is the default location, if installation is done with default values)

 Edit the Apache Configuration file using these commands.